IBM/flocker-driver/README.md

 * Log into Spectrum Control Base Edition server at https://SCBE_IP_address:8440.
 * Add a Flocker interface.
 Note: The Flocker interface username and the password will be used later, when creating and editing the agent.yml file.
 * Add the IBM storage systems to be used with the Flocker plug-in.
 * Create storage service(s) with required storage capacities and capabilities.
+This service(s) will be avilable as a Flocker profile on the Flocker nodes.
 * Delegate at least one storage service to the Flocker interface.

 **3. Configuring storage connectivity and multipathing**